 If you don't see a PDF icon, look for a button that says UC E-Links to find the PDF on another site.
 If not, request it from another library.

-You can also search Google Scholar (click "cited by") to see the newer articles which mention the one you found.
+You can also search Google Scholar (click "cited by") to see newer articles which mention the one you found.

 We also have printed and online reference books:

-(Find other books in the library catalog by searching for subjects like:)
+You can find other books in the library catalog by searching subjects like: